-Gradually more land was sold but members of the van Breda family continued to live on the land into the 20th century.
+Gradually, more land was sold, but members of the van Breda family continued to live on the land into the 20th century.
 Cape Town City Council purchased the van Breda house in 1947.
 It was demolished in 1955 to make way for a sports club.
-In 2013 Oranjezicht City Farm (OZCF), a non-profit community project celebrating local food, culture, and community through urban farming, replaced the club.
+In 2013, Oranjezicht City Farm (OZCF), a non-profit community project celebrating local food, culture, and community through urban farming, replaced the club.

 Saturdays the OZCF hosts a community farmers market at V&A Waterfront for independent local farmers and local artisan food producers.
 Customers can purchase fresh vegetables, fruit, bread, organic dairy, free-range eggs, honey, and muesli.
 You can sample cooked and raw foods, edible plants, and seedlings.
 In addition to food, the OZCF sells compost and gardening supplies.
 Haven’t made it to the market yet, but it’s on my “must do” list.